 Qigong at the waterfront and have enough time to brew our morning tea slowly.
 We are doing intermittent fasting for the last 2 years.
 So, we do not eat breakfast but I started making lunch a little early for hubby to take it to work.

 5. I get time to catch up with friends and family after work.
-Some of them are surprised to receive my calls during the weekday.
+Some of them are surprised to receive my calls on the weekday.

 6. I am also learning to make money on this blog with the help of Suzi from the Start a mom blog.
 I am spending an hour every day in the evening going through her course and implementing the action items to build this blog and the content like this.
 Check out her free 12-month blog plan updated for 2020 below.